omniti-labs/ansible-dk/README.md

 An omnibus-based toolkit for working on Ansible-based infrastructure code.

-That means, this project is a set of scripts to build OS packages the bundle together a bunch of tools to make developing with Ansible more reliable.
+That means, this project is a set of scripts to build OS packages that bundle together a bunch of tools to make developing with Ansible more robust, reliable, fast, and fun - in other words, a SLDC for ansible.
 Unless you are contributing to this project, you almost certainly don't need this source code; you're instead looking for the binary OS packages.

 ## Using the Binaries